 We do this by providing spiritual guidance and direction in matters of faith, theology, ethics, and Christian living, and upholding biblical and ethical integrity through our Confession of Faith as well as resources and events.

-The NFLT exists to articulate and safeguard Mennonite Brethren theological convictions, produce theological and pastoral resources, provide discernment and guidance on current issues.
+The NFLT exists to articulate and safeguard Mennonite Brethren theological convictions, design and develop national strategies and resources, and facilitate collaboration between provinces, national, and agencies.

 On an ongoing basis, the NFLT identifies and addresses areas of concern and significant issues impacting the MB churches in Canada.
 The NFLT takes lead in the national key initiative of Spiritual Health and Theology.

 2. Marriage and Family

 The pamphlets are available for download in Adobe Acrobat (.pdf) format.

 To order printed copies please fill out the order form and email to or call 1-800-545-7322.